 All references must be in the form of hyperlinks in the body of the submission.
 Hyperlinks should be provided to all supporting materials and legal texts for the benefit of the readers.
 In case no hyperlink is available for any reference, use of endnotes is recommended.
 No speaking endnotes or footnotes are allowed.

-All texts will go through a double-blind peer review.
-The review process consists of two tiers – preliminary review and detailed review.
+All the manuscripts will go through a double-blind peer review.

 The Blog follows a comprehensive double-blind review process.
 The Journal shall endeavour to keep the author(s) informed about the current status of their manuscript as it goes through each stage of review.